Mango Arugula Quinoa Salad

 - Toss salad: Add the mango, red pepper, scallions, arugula, almonds and cilantro to a large bowl and gently toss with citrus dressing.

-Looking for more summer salad recipes to make?
+Looking for more quinoa salad recipes to make?

-These summer salad recipes can be served as a side with grilled chicken or fish, but they’re also filling enough to enjoy as a light main.
+These quinoa salad recipes can be served as a side with grilled chicken or fish, but they’re also filling enough to enjoy as a light main.

 - Spinach Quinoa Salad